threefoldtech/Grants-Program/applications/ThreeFold_Thin_Provisioning.md

 ThreeFold Grid now in 3e generation, our primary use case, is live today with 90+ PB of storage and 31k+ CPU cores available across 60 countries and growing day-to-day.
 ThreeFold Grid has attracted 20+ fantastic partners who are building added value on this universal network of decentralised capacity.

-#### Integration

-Threefold provides decentralized internet infrastructure, which can be made available by anyone and for anyone.
-It combines the following major components :
-- A federated operating system, called Zero-OS.

-- A blockchain component to bring trust.
-This blockchain component uses the Parity substrate framework, and is the layer that stores all info required to run the ThreeFold Grid, holding all farms, hardware nodes, contracts between providers and consumers, billing reports, ...

 We consider the ThreeFold Technology as the missing foundational layer for a decentralized internet.
 Basically any IT workload can run on top of the TFGrid.

 ![](https://github.com/threefoldfoundation/info_threefold_pub/blob/development/wiki/tfgrid/grid_concepts/img/missing_layer_.jpg)